This content has been machine translated dynamically.

 Boot from network

-Select this option to use PXE/network booting for HVM guests and Other install media templates.
+Select this option to use PXE/network booting for guests.

 Selecting this option places the network at the top of the boot order for the new VM.